Body corporate manager

 The duties of a body corporate manager can differ depending on whether the body corporate has a committee or not.

 A manager automatically becomes a non-voting member of the body corporate committee.
-The voting members of the committee can ask a manager not to attend a committee meeting.

 Maintenance of common property

-The manager is not responsible for the maintenance of the common property, but may organise work if the committee asks them to.
+The manager is not responsible for maintenance of the common property, but may organise work if the committee asks them to.

-Exercising the executive committee member powers
+Exercising the executive committee members' powers

 Usually the manager is authorised to perform the duties of secretary and treasurer including: